adityagi02/BKit/README.md

 ## Project Structure

-### Models
+### ViewModels

+- **CategoryProductViewModel**: Manages the state and data fetching.
+Handles category selection and updates the view when categories change.
 - **GroceryData**: Handles the overall data structure for categories.
 - **Category**: Represents individual categories and their associated products.
 - **Product**: Represents individual products and includes utility methods for image indexing.

-### ViewModels

-- **GroceriesViewModel**: Manages the state and data fetching.
-Handles category selection and updates the view when categories change.
+- **ProductsDataAPIHandler**: An implementation defining the API handling behavior for fetching grocery data.

 ### Views

 - **ContentView**: Combines the sidebar and product listing into a cohesive user interface.
-- **ProductCategoryCard**: Allows category selection and updates the sidebar.
-- **SideBarCategoryCardView**: Displays category details in the sidebar.
+- **CategoryCardView**: Displays category details in the sidebar.
 - **ProductListingView**: Manages and displays products, handling category scrolling.
 - **ProductCardView**: Displays individual product details.
+- **CategoryListingView**: Manages and displays categories, handling product & scrolling.

 ### Utilities